MyWorkShop/MCNN/README.md

 CNN.train(train_label->LabelPtr[i].LabelData,0.0005,0.0005,0.0005);
 ```

-Train the neural network with the label from MINST database.(input the data first)
+Train the neural network with the label from MNIST database.(input the data first)

 ***